UMB-Heatmap/heatmap/readMe.txt

     3d_walk      :: Interactive 3D plot of N points generated from a step of +- X in each (x, y, z) direction connected by lines to visualize a 3D random walk.
                     Also has functionality to generate .gif animation of random walk.

+    3d           :: 3D heatmap of N points generated from a starting seed or a seed aquired from user input.
+N number of points is aquired from user input

+    3d_no_ip     :: 3D heatmap of N points generated from a starting seed or a seed aquired from user input.
+Interpolation is preformed to generate the nessesary points between each randomly generated point, creating a smoother map.
+                    The smoothness can be controlled by the number of interpolation points aquired from user input.
+Best result/preformance is around 100 interP.

 Python Dependencies:
     matplotlib
     numpy
+    scipy
     ...

 For Implementing additional Algorithms: